You’ve finished student teaching. Next step...Find a teaching job.

 Distributed weekly newsletter to 30 families that communicated classroom strategies, projects and lessons.

-As a student teacher, you may have participated in activities that will help set your resume apart.
+You may have participated in activities that will help set your resume apart as a student teacher.
 If you have had relevant positions - paid or unpaid - working with children, include them as well.
 Examples include:

 Tutoring